 Project Coda, Georgia Tech High Performance Computing Center, Atlanta, GA

-The first phase will encompass 3.2 MW and will include the building’s core and shell and critical systems, such as MEP infrastructure, building management, network operations center, security, utilities, and IT network connectivity.
+The first phase encompassed 3.2 MW and included the building’s core and shell and critical systems, such as MEP infrastructure, building management, network operations center, security, utilities, and IT network connectivity.
 Phases 2 through 4 will build-out additional blocks of critical systems.

-MGAC’s scope includes management of final contract negotiations between all project team members; design management; sub-contractor and equipment procurement; GMP development; and subsequent construction, commissioning, and closeout.
+MGAC’s scope included management of final contract negotiations between all project team members; design management; sub-contractor and equipment procurement; GMP development; and subsequent construction, commissioning, and closeout.

-Key to the project’s success is value engineering the original design without mitigating the levels of power and reliability required by the university.
-As part of the design management phase, MGAC is overseeing the careful analysis of the university’s computing needs and operational demand to determine the best path forward to meet these needs but control costs.
+Key to the project’s success was value engineering the original design without mitigating the levels of power and reliability required by the university.
+As part of the design management phase, MGAC oversaw the careful analysis of the university’s computing needs and operational demand to determine the best path forward to meet these needs but control costs.